 As the Drupal UI migrate approach is what I had the best results with, I will go over the process for using this approach:

-Instantiate both sites locally (site being migrated and the one being migrated to)
+1. Create local instances of both sites (the site being migrated and the one being migrated to)

 Acknowledge and proceed accordingly.